 If at all possible, try cooking or sharing a meal with friends.
 Long, leisurely meals are even better at home than at restaurants, and sharing the same food is a great way of bonding with others.

 If this all sounds too hard, try making a cup of tea.
 Pour it into your favorite mug, grab a blanket, and sit on the couch.
 Focus on the smell of the tea, the way the steam curls up out of the cup, and enjoy the taste.
 Enjoy the feeling of being warmed up from the inside.

 Sometimes you’re overwhelmed by your thoughts, but don’t want to talk to anybody else.
 In these moments, try turning to a journal.
 Writing your thoughts down on paper can help you process them.
 Your brain will slow down so your pen can keep up.
 Turning your thoughts into sentences will give them some structure, making them easier to deal with.
 Sometimes you’ll even stumble on to new connections or causes.

-Reddit has a huge collection of mental health-related forums, or “subreddits.”
+Reddit has a huge collection of mental wellness-related forums, or “subreddits.”
 From help with coping, to depression, to anxiety, Reddit has it all.
 The forums are filled with people who are dealing with similar issues.
 They can be a wonderful place to get your difficulties off of your chest, and get words of wisdom or comfort from others.
 Additionally, a sure-fire way to feel better is to help others – try replying to someone else’s post with an encouraging message.

 This can be a great resource for those times when you can’t or don’t want to talk to a friend, or you don’t have the energy to leave the house.